-Council members have one all-council meeting (~1.5 hours) and two committee meetings (~30 minutes each) per week.
+Council members have one all-council meeting (~1.5 hours) and one committee meeting (~1 hour) per week.
 Outside of meetings, representatives are expected to give 5-10 hours of their time working on projects.

 Representatives are expected to make connections with staff members, be flexible, help classmates solve problems, launch initiatives to improve campus, and be energetic ambassadors for the university.
 They are expected to always be a representative of the university and its mission.